• Skip to main content

 step by step picture collage of making crack potatoes casserole

-Remove casserole dish from oven.
+Remove the casserole dish from the oven.
+Pour cheese mix over potatoes.

 step by step picture collage of making crack potatoes casserole

-Lightly toss with silicon or wooden spatula to coat potatoes.
+Lightly toss with a silicon or wooden spatula to coat the potatoes.
+Sprinkle the remaining 1 cup cheddar cheese on top.

 step by step picture collage of making crack potatoes casserole